What Are Google Search Essentials?

 Technical Requirements

 Technical requirements refer to the minimum settings and configurations Google requires to crawl, index, and serve your content on search results pages.
-These requirements are basic, and many sites pass them without doing any extra work.
+These requirements are basic, and many sites meet them without requiring any additional work.

 The technical requirements listed in Google Search Essentials include: